 Our Islands, Our Home – Torres Strait Islanders are bringing the first climate change case against the Australian federal government over human rights.

-ACC, Go Fossil Free! – ACC, one of NZ’s major public investment funds, is using over $200 million of our public money to line the pockets of dirty fossil fuel companies that have knowingly pushed our climate to the brink of collapse and are now threatening to take us over the edge.
+ACC, Go Fossil Free! – ACC, one of our major public investment funds, is using over $700 million of our public money to line the pockets of dirty fossil fuel companies that have knowingly pushed our climate to the brink of collapse and are now threatening to take us over the edge.
 ACC needs to guarantee that the money we contribute to help others receive care is not propping up the fossil fuel industry.
 It’s up to us to bring ACC on track to put our communities and environment first and use our public funds to build a healthier future for all of us by stopping investing in the fossil fuel industry.

 End Fossil Finance – Public and private banks pour hundreds of billions of euros each year into the fossil industry and the only way to stop them is through sustained public organising and people power.